Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 What It Is

 The glycolytic system breaks down glucose for energy without oxygen, producing lactate in the process.
-This system bridges the gap between immediate explosive power and long-term endurance.

 How It Works in BJJ